lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/distributed_training.md

 [Horovod](https://github.com/horovod/horovod) is the open source distributed training framework for TensorFlow, Keras and PyTorch.
-It is supposed to make it easy to develop distributed deep learning projects and speed them up.
+It makes it easier to develop distributed deep learning projects and speeds them up.
 Horovod scales well to a large number of nodes and has a strong focus on efficient training on GPUs.

 #### Why use Horovod?

-Horovod allows you to easily take a single-GPU TensorFlow and PyTorch program and successfully train it on many GPUs!
+Horovod allows you to easily take a single-GPU TensorFlow and PyTorch program and train it on many GPUs!
 In some cases, the MPI model is much more straightforward and requires far less code changes than the distributed code from TensorFlow for instance, with parameter servers.